sanghack81/sanghack81.github.io/index.md

 ## News
+- (Jan 2023) Inwoo's paper on local causal discovery using neural network is accepted at CLeaR 2023!
+- (Dec 2022) Four students joined the Lab!
 - (July 2022) Five master students joined Causality Lab!
 - (May 2022) A co-authored paper on the intersection between transportability and counterfactual identification will be presented at ICML.
 - (Dec 2021) Two papers on identification accepted to NeurIPS 2021 and a paper to a sequential decision making workshop at NeurIPS.
 - (Jul 2021) A paper on 'counterfactual identification' (joint work with Correa and Bareinboim) is online.
 - (Mar 2021) I joined Graduate School of Data Science at Seoul National University as an Assistant Professor.
-- (Sep 2020) A paper on exploring the optimal policy for structural causal bandits accepted at **NeurIPS'20**!
-- (Aug 2020) Invited talk at CSE AIGS, POSTECH, South Korea
-- (Jun 2020) A paper on identifiability with partial-observability is accepted at **ICML'20**.

 <p style="margin-bottom:1.25cm;"></p>